12 Best Lower Back Home Exercises To Build Strength

 3. Your body should form a straight line from your shoulders to your ankles.

-4. Maintain a neutral neck position, looking down at the floor to avoid straining your neck.
+5. Keep your neck relaxed and look down at the floor to avoid straining your neck.

-5. Hold the position for a specific duration, starting with 20-30 seconds and gradually increasing as you build strength and endurance.
+6. Hold the position for 20-30 seconds, gradually increasing time as you build strength and endurance.

 Know More: Plank Exercise: Benefits, Variations, Muscles Worked, Tips

-The bird dog is an exercise that looks elegant and is also very effective for training the abdominal muscles and lower back muscles.
-Several other muscles are also addressed, including the glutes.
+The bird dog is an elegant exercise that is very effective for training the abdominal and lower back muscles.ย Several other muscles are also addressed, including the glutes.ย

-The bird dog is a real stability exercise that ensures a stable trunk.
-It owes its name to the position which alternates between sitting on hands and knees (dog) and stretching the arms and legs (bird).
+The bird dog is a real stability exercise that ensures a stable trunk.ย It owes its name to the position alternating between sitting on hands and knees (dog) and stretching the arms and legs (bird).

 Bird Dog Exercise